 - Lose weight if you are overweight.
 Getting to a perfect weight is unrealistic for many people.
 However, if you are obese or overweight then losing some weight will help to reduce your blood glucose level (and have other health benefits too).

 - Do some physical activity regularly.
 If you are able, a minimum of 30 minutes' brisk walking at least five times a week is advised.
-Anything more vigorous and more often is even better.
-For example, swimming, cycling, jogging, dancing.
+Anything more vigorous and more often is even better - for example, swimming, cycling, jogging, dancing.
 Ideally you should do an activity that gets you at least mildly out of breath and mildly sweaty.
 You can spread the activity over the day - for example, two 15-minute spells per day of brisk walking, cycling, dancing, etc. Regular physical activity also reduces your risk of having a heart attack or stroke.

 Many people with type 2 diabetes can reduce their blood glucose (and HbA1c) to a target level by the above measures.
 However, if the level remains too high after a trial of these measures for a few months then medication is usually advised.
 Medication is used in addition to, and not instead of, the above lifestyle measures.

-Medication to reduce the blood glucose level
+Medication to reduce the blood sugar (glucose) level

 Possible problems with metformin